sammancoaching/website/_learning_hours/small_steps/demo_tdd_intro.md

 The first time I demonstrate this kata I usually don't show triangulation, and only do the four test cases listed in the problem description.
 That means I go straight to using the modulo operator when implementing the first test case.
 That keeps the demo shorter, and means you don't need to explain triangulation as a concept.

+## Learning Goals
+* Describe the Red-Green-Refactor cycle
+* Explain why you write the tests first and not all at once
+* Design a pure function that takes an integer and returns a boolean, using TDD

 ## Session Outline

 * 10 min connect: divide into pairs, 3 benefits of TDD